Video Library Refinancing Existing CalHFA Loans

 CalHFA Subordinate Loans Cannot Be Subordinated

-CalHFA will permit the subordination of existing CalHFA subordinate loans if homeowners are approved for loss mitigation.
+CalHFA will permit the subordination of existing CalHFA subordinate loans if homeowners are approved for their servicer’s loss mitigation program.

-To determine if subordinate lien(s) belong to CalHFA or Keep Your Home California (KYHC), please refer to these examples for clarification.
+To determine if the subordinate lien(s) belong to CalHFA or Keep Your Home California (KYHC), please refer to these examples for clarification.

 Process for Reissuance of CalHFA issued Mortgage Credit Certificates (MCC)

 CalHFA will permit the reissuance of existing CalHFA Mortgage Credit Certificates (MCC).
 Within 10 days of closing the lender must logon to the CalHFA MCC web page, click on the REISSUE MCC link for requirements, a fillable Reissued Mortgage Credit Certificate Compliance File Checklist, and upload the following to eHousingPlus:

 - Copy of the Final Executed Closing Disclosure (CD) for refinanced loan